A Generative Model of Software Dependency Graphs to Better Understand Software Evolution: A Generative Model for Software Dependency Graphs

 \subsubsection{Results}

-For each software in our dataset, Figure~\ref{figure:comparebaxtgncinout} displays the in-degree ICD (top) and the out-degree ICD (bottom) of the real graph and that of artificial graphs generated using various models.
-Each small plot represents a different software in our dataset.
-The meaning of the axis is the same for all such plots: x-axes are degrees and y-axes are degree ICDs.
-Both axis are in logarithmic scale.
-The thick continuous line corresponds to the real graph, the thin continuous line is for graphs generated using the \algoshortname\ model, and the dotted line is for graphs generated using Baxter \& Frean's model.
+For each software in our dataset, Table \ref{table:maxkstable} gives the average fit error $\maxksoperator$ of Baxter \& Frean's model (column labeled \textbf{B}) and GD-GNC (column labeled \textbf{G}).
+The column labeled \textbf{p} gives the p-value determined by the Mann-Whitney test; this p-value assesses whether one model is significantly better than the other one.
+The last column labeled \textbf{C} gives the effect size according to Cohen's formula.

-Graphically, we observe that \algoshortname in-degree and out-degree distributions are almost always better than Baxter \& Frean's.
-In other words, the \algoshortname\ algorithm produces generally synthetic software graphs whose inverse cumulative in-degree and out-degree distribution better fit those of real software dependency graphs than Baxter \& Frean.
-We now move to a more serious assessment of the fit.
+We observe that \algoshortname in-degree and out-degree distributions are better than Baxter \& Frean's one in 18/\nbsubjects cases.
+In those cases, the \algoshortname\ algorithm tends to produce synthetic software graphs whose in-degree and out-degree distributions better fit those of real software dependency graphs.